-LAKESIDE COURT: AN ENERGY EFFICIENT HOUSE
+LAKESIDE COURT: AN ENERGY-EFFICIENT HOUSE

 During the actual design and construction phases for this house, a website was developed to keep track of the information being gathered to answer the many technical questions involved in "green" building and to follow the progress of the new house.
 This new website provides a more streamlined introduction to the design and construction issues addressed and includes post-construction observations as well as links to the original website.

-Contents OVERVIEW--Fighting global warming
+CONTENTS OVERVIEW--Fighting global warming

 Outlined below are the major aspects of design and construction that have contributed to the high energy performance of the house.